 Both ping and jitter relate to the delay in a connection, but they are slightly different.

-Ping is the fixed latency or lag at a given time — generally at the beginning of a speed test.
-It’s the amount of time, measured in milliseconds, needed for a data packet from one party to reach another or vice versa.
+Ping is the fixed latency or lag at a given time — in a speed test, it’s generally measured at the beginning.
+It’s the amount of time, shown in milliseconds, needed for a data packet from one party to reach another or vice versa.

 The shorter your ping is, the better your Internet connection is for applications that require real-time interaction, such as Wi-Fi calling or online gaming.
 Generally, a ping of 15ms or shorter is considered excellent.

-Jitter, often referred to as Packet Delay Variation (PDV) or ping variations, is a measure of the changes in ping values over time.
+Jitter, often referred to as Packet Delay Variation (PDV) or ping variations, measures the changes in ping values over time — the entire test.

 In other words, if every packet takes the exact amount of time — no matter how long — to arrive at the destination, then there’s no jitter.